 Meter Charges are similar to street cabs in Mexico City who charge a fee of about MXP$20 when you get in plus MXP$10-15 per kilometer.
 It is generally regarded as safe to hail a cab off the street outside of Mexico City but you will need to speak Spanish to direct the driver.

 No Meter?
 Agree Your Price!
 Some taxis either refuse to switch on their meters or, especially in smaller towns and villages, will not even have a meter installed and there will be no zoning charge scheme in place.
 In these cases, be sure to agree your price ahead of time.
 If you feel the rate is unreasonable, don’t be afraid to walk away and find a different cab.
 There are usually plenty around.
 Being able to speak some Spanish will give you a distinct advantage when negotiating cab fares in Mexico, as cabbies don’t usually speak English.

 If you plan to do a lot of traveling within a local area, especially in popular beach resort areas where taxi fares are considerably higher than those in colonial towns and cities, you might consider renting a small car.
 Rates for car rental in Mexico are lower now than they have ever been.
 See Car Rental in Mexico for our guide about renting a car.

-Uber is expanding rapidly across Mexico and now offers services in 14 cities across the country, including: Mexico City, Toluca, Cuernavaca, Puebla, Queretaro, Leon, Aguascalientes, San Luis Potosi, Guadalajara, Monterrey, Hermosillo, Tijuana, Mexicali, and Merida.
+Uber is expanding rapidly across Mexico and now offers services in at least 14 cities across the country, including: Mexico City, Toluca, Cuernavaca, Puebla, Queretaro, Leon, Aguascalientes, San Luis Potosi, Guadalajara, Monterrey, Hermosillo, Tijuana, Mexicali, and Merida.

 The services offers those with smart-phones a way to book a cab through a mobile app for a pre-agreed price.
 Fares are comparable with Sitio type cabs (see above), and sometimes trade at a premium to this when local demand increases.